yaniv-golan/openai-structured/README.md

 A Python library for working with [OpenAI Structured Outputs](https://platform.openai.com/docs/guides/function-calling) using Pydantic models.

+> **Note:** Looking for the CLI tool?
+It has been moved to a separate package called `ostruct-cli`.
+> Visit <https://github.com/yaniv-golan/ostruct> for installation and usage instructions.

 ## Key Features

 * **Structured Output:** Get structured data using OpenAI Structured Outputs with Pydantic models